dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

   * [A disruptive change is worth it if it solves the current problem and meets future plans, it also helps to ship new features and bug fixes faster.](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-8170628)
   * [I really would like the team to consider that a major update is a major update and that breaking changes are acceptable](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-8279135)

 About half of these make no attempt to explain why they think a breaking change will help.
 Simply breaking everything is no guarantee of fixing the problem!
+You can't make an omelette without breaking eggs, but that doesn't mean you should leap at the first opportunity to smash some eggs.
+You're more likely to end up with a mess than an omelette.

 `System.Reactive` seems to get about half a million downloads a month, so it seems reasonable to conclude that any change has the potential to affect a lot of people.
-You may find breaking changes acceptable, but there might be tens of thousands who take a different view.
-Moreover, I've helped enough teams out with dependency messes caused by ill-thought-out breaking changes to want to be extremely cautious about introducing breaking changes in a widely used package.
+You personally may find breaking changes acceptable, but there might be tens of thousands who take a different view.
+Moreover, during my career I've helped out many teams out with dependency messes caused by ill-thought-out breaking changes.
+I've seen the damage that breaking changes do.
+I therefore want to be extremely cautious about introducing breaking changes in a widely used package.

 It's also worth pointing out that not all breaking changes are created equal.
 Here are some examples: